AthappaMohan/2020-02-24-git_basics/README.md

 - `diff`: look at differences between 2 commit states
 - `log`: look at the history
   - `log --oneline`: only get the oneline view
+  - `log --online --graph --decorate --all`: see everything in history
+- `checkout <hash> <file>`: restore a single file from a point in history
+  - `checkout <hash>`: restore the entire folder to that point in time

 - index/staging area: files in here will be commited
+- `HEAD`: where you are looking at in git history